Maxmad68/PyTouchBar/README.md

  - title (String or None) : The string that will be displayed in the button
  - color (tuple or None) : The button background color.
 Formatted as (r, g, b, a) where values are decimal numbers between 0 and 1.
 You can use the color constants (<a href="https://github.com/Maxmad68/PyTouchBar/blob/master/README.md#color">see below</a>)
  - image (String or None) : A path to an image file that will be shown on the button
  - image_position : The position of the image relative to the title.
-Image positions are defined in constants (see below)
+Image positions are defined in constants (<a href="https://github.com/Maxmad68/PyTouchBar/blob/master/README.md#imageposition">see below</a>)
  - image_scale : The image scaling.
-Image scales are defined in constants (see below)
+Image scales are defined in constants (<a href="https://github.com/Maxmad68/PyTouchBar/blob/master/README.md#imagescale">see below</a>)
  - action (function) : The function that will be called when the user touchs the button